garrybhasme/ETG-Inventory-Management-System/README.md

 I took reference from the sites which are https://www.geeksforgeeks.org/ and https://www.python.org/

 # About
-Name :- Gaurav Bhasme\n
+Name :- Gaurav Bhasme
-Address :- Kaarad, Satara, MAharashtra.\n
+Address :- Kaarad, Satara, MAharashtra.
-Mobile No. :- 7447308523\n
+Mobile No. :- 7447308523
-Email 📧 :- gauravbhasme1461gb@gmail.com\n
+Email 📧 :- gauravbhasme1461gb@gmail.com
 College :- Sinhgad College Of Engineering, Pune